Basic data packages

 10.3 Data Setup

 For our demonstration here, we’ll use the heart disease dataset.
-This is a popular ML binary classification problem, where we want to predict whether a patient has heart disease, given information such as age, sex, resting heart rate etc (Section C.3).
+This is a popular ML binary classification problem, where we want to predict whether a patient has heart disease, given information such as age, sex, resting heart rate etc (Section D.3).

 There are two forms of the data that we’ll use - one which is mostly in raw form, and one that is purely numeric, where the categorical features are dummy coded and where numeric variables have been standardized (Section 13.2).
 The purely numeric version will allow us to forgo any additional data processing for some model/package implementations (like penalized regression).
 We have also dropped the handful of rows with missing values, even though some techniques, like tree-based models, naturally handle missing values.
 This form of the data will allow us to use any model and make direct comparisons among them later.